pauldeen79/DataFramework/readme.md

 # Code generation

-I am currently not storing generated files in the code repository.
+I am currently storing generated files in the code repository.
-To generate, simply run the console project from either Visual Studio (hit F5) or a command prompt.
+To update the generated stuff (entities and builders), simply run the console project from either Visual Studio (hit F5) or a command prompt.
-This will replace almost all generated code.
+This will replace all generated code.